To get the best lending results, compare all P2P lending and IFISA providers that have gone through 4thWay’s rigorous assessments.

 Firstly, lets get a sense of proportion.
 Because FSCS protection here is actually a very minor point.

-In addition, £85,000 of your unlent money is normally, but not quite always, protected by the government through the Financial Services Compensation Scheme, although this limit is shared between all the rest of your current and savings accounts at the same high-street bank, and sometimes with other brands in the same banking group.
+In addition, £85,000 of your unlent money is normally, but not quite always, protected by the government through the Financial Services Compensation Scheme, in the event the bank collapses.
+This limit is shared between all the rest of your current and savings accounts at the same high-street bank, and sometimes with other brands in the same banking group.
 For joint accounts, the limit is £170,000.

 To be clear, your money that is currently being lent is not protected by this scheme.
 No investments ever are or we'd all just bet on crazy things!

-Just as a quick aside, if you're wondering why you might have any cash at a P2P lending site in the first place, it is because you typically have to transfer money to the P2P site before it is lent out, and because your borrower repayments and interest usually go to the same holding account, at least until it is re-lent.
+Just as a quick aside, if you're wondering why you might have any cash at a P2P lending site in the first place, it's because you typically have to transfer money to the P2P site before it is lent out, and because your borrower repayments and interest usually go to the same holding account, at least until it is re-lent.

 When you don't get FSCS protection